team-p-fall-24/live-streaming-system/README.md

 - **TF-IDF**: Provides quick similarity between two texts based on word occurrences.
 It assigns higher weights to words that appear frequently in a document but rarely in other documents.
 - **ChrF**: Measures the similarity between two texts at the character level, making it more robust to paraphrasing, word reordering, and morphological variations.
 - **ROUGE-L**: Evaluates the Longest Common Subsequence (LCS) between two texts.
 It measures structural similarity, including word overlap and sentence structure alignment.
-Note that because the Thai language does not use spaces to separate words, the ROUGE-L metric is less useful for Thai.
 - **SBERT (Sentence-BERT)**: Measures the semantic similarity between two texts.
 It evaluates whether two sentences have the same meaning, regardless of word order or word choice.
 (Using Sentence Transformer model)

 #### Results for Korean to Vietnamese Translation

 ![Metric Visualization Korean to Vietnamese](./benchmarking/results/metrics_visualization_vi.png)

+For this result, we first have figure showing the translation similarity metrics between XL8 and OpenAI for translating segmented audio files from Korean to Vietnamese.
+Similarity scores for TF-IDF, ChrF, and ROUGE-L ranged from 45–60%, indicating variations in word choice and sentence structure.
+However, the SBERT score averaged 80%, showing strong alignment in the meaning of the translations.

 #### Results for Korean to Thai Translation

 ![Metric Visualization Korean to Thai](./benchmarking/results/metrics_visualization_th.png)

+For Thai language, because there is less space for separating between independent word, thus Rouge L is less useful metrics.
+We can also see the high average results of SBERT similarity score.
+Therefore, we can see the similarity between the translation output of using Xl8 and OpenAI services for Vietnamese and Thai language.

 ### Benchmarking Results for Speech-to-text (Using XL8.ai comparing between 10-second-segmentation and full duration translation)

 In this second experiment, we benchmark the translation quality between the 10 segmentation and full size duration.
 For full size duration, we translate 2-minute-audio using both service.
-On the other hand, we merged the translation results of 12 10-second-segmentation.
-Then comparing using the above method
+On the other hand, we merged the translation results of 12 translation files with each duration of 10-second-segmentation.
+Then comparing using the above metrics.

 #### Results for Korean to Vietnamese Translation